commandops/commandops.github.io/posts/survivors-script.md

 layout: default
 ---

+Last Updated: August 14, 2018

 I got a little carried away with a downed pilot script made by Angster (and modified by TyphoonFr/Gunner98).
 I added a bunch of configuration options, and made it so any type of unit can rescue a survivor.

+Example Scenario with units ready to be destroyed: [Survivors Scenario](/assets/scens/search-and-rescue22.scen) (if it opens as a text file, just save it without the .txt extension in your scen folder)

 Major changes: